IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_posture_scope.rst

   collector_ids (True, list, None)
     (Required for new resource) The unique IDs of the collectors that are attached to the scope.

+  credential_id (True, str, None)
+    (Required for new resource) The unique identifier of the credential.

+  credential_type (True, str, None)
+    (Required for new resource) The environment that the scope is targeted to.

   id (False, str, None)